 The Maryland Archaeological Conservation (MAC) Laboratory

-In September 2006, the Filey Bay Initiative visited the MAC laboratory in connection with the on going investigation into the wooden wreck in Filey Bay conjectured to the be Bonhomme Richard.
+In September 2006, members of the Filey Bay Bonhomme Richard Group visited the MAC laboratory in connection with the on going investigation into the wooden wreck in Filey Bay conjectured to the be Bonhomme Richard.
 The visitors were given a full tour of the laboratory which is the foremost conservation laboratory for the conservation of underwater artefacts on the eastern seaboard of the United States of America.
-The Initiative is particularly interested in eighteen pound cannon as these weapons formed a major part of John Paul Jones's armament on the Bonhomme Richard and a close inspection of the example in the laboratory was permitted and advice was sought and given on conservation subjects.
+The Group is particularly interested in eighteen pound cannon as these weapons formed a major part of John Paul Jones's armament on the Bonhomme Richard and a close inspection of the example in the laboratory was permitted and advice was sought and given on conservation subjects.

 The Jefferson Patterson Park and Museum was established in 1983 as a state museum of archaeology and history.
 The property comprising the park and museum was donated to the state of Maryland by Mary Breckenridge Patterson in memory of her late husband, Jefferson Patterson.
 JPPM includes more than 500 acres of farmland along both the Patuxent River and St. Leonard's Creek in Calvert County.
 More than 70 archaeological sites, dating from c.
 6500 B.C. to the 1940s, have been located on the property.
 One of the missions of the museum is to locate, document, preserve, and interpret these archaeological sites.